open223/models.open223.info/examples/lbnl-example-radiant.md

-# LBNL Example SCB RTU
+# LBNL Example SMB Radiant

 This is a reference model provided by LBNL of a medium office building using a radiant system.
 Labels have been anonymized, and may not be interpretable.